-Protected indigenous plants in general are controlled under the relevant Provincial Ordinances or Acts dealing with nature conservation, i.e. Transvaal Nature Conservation Ordinance (No 12 of 1983).
-Included within the provincial Ordinance is the legislation regarding the plant species on the Red Data list.
+Protected indigenous plants in general are controlled under the relevant Provincial Ordinances or Acts dealing with nature conservation, i.e. Limpopo Environmental Management Act (No 7 of 2003, Schedule 12)., in which the legislation regarding the plant species on the Red Data list is included.